Tradeoffs and Comparison Complexity

 \subsection{Multi-Attribute Binary Choice}

-\textbf{Problem Selection.} In our multiattribute choice experiments, we collected data on 662 choice problems in total: 582 problems in the \textit{main} problem sample, and 80 problems in a \textit{robustness} problem sample.
+In our multiattribute choice experiments, we collected data on 662 choice problems in total: 582 problems in the \textit{main} problem sample, and 80 problems in a \textit{robustness} problem sample.

 The main sample consists of 80 two-attribute problems, 432 three-attribute problems, and 104 four-attribute problems.
-The three-attribute choice options are characterized by a monthly fee, a per-GB usage rate (where the fictional consumer has a monthly usage of 6 GB), and an annual device cost; the two-attribute choice options consist only of a monthly fee and usage rate, and the four-attribute choice options additionally contain a quarterly wi-fi charge.
-The two-attribute problems are generated by drawing a value difference (in bonus payment terms) from one of two values in $\set{\$3.84,\$5.76}$ and an $L_1$-ratio from one of 12 values in $\set{1.00, 0.94, 0.89, 0.84, 0.80, 0.76, 0.70, 0.59, 0.48, 0.39, 0.30, 0.20}$.\footnote{Due to rounding in the attribute values, the actual $L_1$ ratios of the problems deviate slightly from these values.} The three- and four-attribute problems are generated by similarly drawing a value difference and $L_1$ ratio value, which determines the summed attribute-wise advantages and disadvantages in the comparison, and randomizing how the advantage and disadvantages are split across the attributes.
+The three-attribute choice options consist of a monthly fee, a per-GB usage rate (where the fictional consumer has a monthly usage of 6 GB), and an annual device cost; the two-attribute choice options consist of a monthly fee and usage rate, and the four-attribute choice options additionally contain a quarterly wi-fi charge.
+The two-attribute problems are generated by drawing a value difference (in bonus payment terms) from $\set{\$3.84,\$5.76}$ and an $L_1$-ratio from $\set{1.00, 0.94, 0.89, 0.84, 0.80, 0.76, 0.70, 0.59, 0.48, 0.39, 0.30, 0.20}$.\footnote{Due to rounding in the attribute values, the actual $L_1$ ratios deviate slightly from these values.} The three- and four-attribute problems are generated by drawing a value difference and $L_1$ ratio value, which determines the summed attribute-wise advantages and disadvantages in the comparison, and randomizing how advantages and disadvantages are split across attributes.

-The robustness sample consists of 10 two-attribute problems, 60 three-attribute problems, and 10 four-attribute problems that are identical in structure to those main sample except for the attribute weights: in the robustnesss sample, the fictional consumer has a monthly usage of 12 GB.
-Each problem in the robustness sample is constructed to match the utility-weighted attribute values of a corresponding problem in the main sample. \\
+The robustness sample consists of 10 two-attribute problems, 60 three-attribute problems, and 10 four-attribute problems that are identical in structure to those main sample except for the attribute weights: in the robustness sample, the fictional consumer has a monthly usage of 12 GB.
+Each problem in the robustness sample is constructed to match the utility-weighted attribute values of a corresponding problem in the main sample.